 - Mobile development communication.
 A company worthy of your project can provide clear and clear communication.
 You will immediately understand this at the first contact when you explain to the team what exactly you want and what are the features of your future game.
 Interest, clarifying questions, interesting suggestions met and the ability to concisely and concisely formulate the most important thing are important indicators of your contractor’s management and communication abilities.
 You can also learn a lot from previous customer reviews: there is often useful information there.

-At Kevuru Games, we have been engaged in mobile development for over 8 years and we understand well the requirements and desires of the players.
-We know an unconventional, fresh and authentic answer to the question of how to create a mobile game and we are ready to share it with you if you are ready to create beyond the limits.
+At Kevuru Games, we have been engaged in mobile development for over 11 years and we understand well the requirements and desires of the players.
+We know an unconventional, fresh, and authentic answer to the question of how to create a mobile game and we are ready to share it with you if you are ready to create beyond the limits.

-Even though it is becoming more and more difficult to please players, we always have a few secret tricks and tactics up our sleeve that will allow us to make a game with simple uncomplicated mechanics a real catcher for the eyes, mind and hands.
-We will advise, help, prompt and implement: do not postpone the implementation of your project until tomorrow, because tomorrow we could already start bringing it to life.
+Even though it’s getting harder to please players, we always have a few secret tricks and tactics that will allow us to make a game with simple uncomplicated mechanics a real spectacle for the eyes, mind and hands.
+We will advise, help, prompt and implement – do not postpone the implementation of your project until tomorrow, because tomorrow we can start implementing it.